ishantkul86/gcc-sf-coco-rrr/README.md

 - produce evidence for controls and audits
 - prepare regulatory submissions

+The **RRR team** developed a Snowflake-based solution featuring two key applications:
+- **Risk & Fraud Copilot** — Enables users to investigate risk and fraud scenarios using natural-language questions and receive governed, explainable, and evidence-backed insights.
-The **RRR team** worked on a Snowflake-based solution to **develop the Risk and Fraud Copilot application and an interactive dashboard application** to simplify regulatory reporting, monitor compliance, and identify reporting gaps.
-The solution leverages **Snowflake capabilities such as Cortex (Cortex AI/Copilot), Streamlit, and Snowflake data storage** to bring financial data and regulatory knowledge together, delivering governed, explainable and evidence-backed insights.
+- **Regulatory Dashboard** — Provides an interactive view of regulatory compliance, reporting gaps, and regulatory reporting activities.

+The solution leverages **Snowflake capabilities such as CoCo, Cortex (Cortex AI/Copilot), Streamlit, and Snowflake data storage** to bring financial data and regulatory knowledge together, delivering governed, explainable and evidence-backed insights.<br />

+ **Snowflake CoCo helps us to accelerate the application delivery lifecycle from planning and development through execution enabling faster time to delivery.**

 ## 2. Solution Overview

-Risk, Fraud & Regulatory Intelligence Platform is a Snowflake-powered compliance intelligence solution designed for financial institutions.
+Risk, Fraud & Regulatory Intelligence Platform Copilot & Dashboard is a Snowflake powered compliance intelligence solution designed for financial institutions.

-It Contain two applications.

 ### Application 1.
 Regulatory Reporting Dashboard :-